jabberjabberjabber/llm-jukebox/README.md

 # LLM Jukebox MCP Server

-A Model Context Protocol (MCP) server that enables LLMs to search, download, and extract information from YouTube music videos.
+A Model Context Protocol (MCP) server that enables LLMs to search, download, and play YouTube music.

 ## Features

 - **YouTube Music Search**: Find music videos by artist, song title, album, or any search query
 - **Audio Download**: Download and convert YouTube videos to high-quality MP3 files
-- **Video Information**: Extract detailed metadata from YouTube videos
+- **Audio Playback**: Model can start and stop songs
 - **Async Operations**: Non-blocking downloads and searches with progress tracking
 - **Logging**: Debug-level logging to file and stderr